Pangords/Pangords-Engine/README.md

 ## Documentation
 Check out the [documentation](https://github.com/Pangords/Pangords-Engine/wiki)!

-# This project is still a prototype!
-It's still unstable and is not the final result!
+# WARNING!
+This project is still a prototype